opekope2/OptiGUI/docs/JSON.md

 **OptiGUI 3.0.0-alpha.1+**{.chip-darkgreen}

+!!! tip
+    OptiGUI ships with an inspector.
+    Press `F12` (default key binding) while a GUI screen is open, and OptiGUI will generate and copy a JSON resource to your clipboard.

 ## File structure

 OptiGUI 3 adds support for a new, [JSON](https://json.org)-based resource format, with the following deviations allowed from the JSON standard (see [GSON code](https://github.com/google/gson/blob/gson-parent-2.10.1/gson/src/main/java/com/google/gson/stream/JsonReader.java#L300-L331) for the full list):